everythingpython/everythingpython.github.io/content/blog/reading-ddia-part-1.md

 date: 2024-09-23
 slug: reading-ddia-part-1
 tags:
-  - "#ddia"
+  - DDIA
-  - books
+  - Books
-  - reading
+  - Reading
 ---

 *(Here's the preface in case you missed it - [[Reading DDIA - Preface]])*